-Welcoming Affiliates use the following three pronged approach to change the dynamic for the better in communities across the country.
+Welcoming America’s affiliates and partners use the following three pronged approach to change the dynamic for the better in communities across the country.
 The video modules below further illustrate how these approaches have been applied.

 1.)
 Local Leadership Development

 One of the keys to Welcoming America’s success is its local nature.
 Individuals in any given community are more likely to listen to people living in their community than to outsiders.
-The way a Welcoming affiliate is able to create locally driven Welcoming campaigns is by helping to organize Welcoming Committees, which become the nerve centers for local Welcoming campaigns.
-Welcoming committees become the place where community members who decide they want to improve the climate for immigrants in their town learn to go.
-They are also the driving force behind the two other, complementary Welcoming strategies – communications and public engagement.
-The local messages and fundraising needed for the communications strategy is provided by the committee.
-The committee also recruits and trains individuals to do public engagement, and maintains contact with the growing number of supporters it has identified in its community.
+The way a Welcoming affiliate is able to create locally driven Welcoming initiatives is by helping to organize Welcoming Committees, which become the nerve centers for local activities and a resource for community members who decide they want to improve the climate for immigrants in their town.
+They are also the driving force behind leadership, strategy and fundraising for the two other, complementary Welcoming strategies – communications and public engagement.
+The committee members also act as ambassadors to the larger community, as well as engaging other individuals in the initiative’s work.

 2.)
 Strategic Communications

-In many U.S. communities, particularly new immigrant destinations, the messages native-born community members hear about immigrants are in large part negative.
+In many U.S. communities, particularly new immigrant destinations, the messages native-born community members hear about immigrants can be negative, misinformed, or minimal.
 One need only watch the local news, or turn on talk radio, to verify this.
-Welcoming America attempts to change the messages people hear about immigrants in local communities by utilizing a number of key communications tools such as billboards, interactive websites, press conferences/press releases, and letters to the editor.
-The communications campaign also acts as a mass-marketing campaign, alerting thousands of individuals – who are either “untapped” or “unsure” – that there is a place they can go to either become active in resolving immigrant/native tensions or at least learn more about the changes taking place in their community.
+Welcoming America attempts to change the messages people hear about immigrants in local communities by utilizing positive, values-based messages and proven strategies for engaging receiving community audiences.
+These can range from strategies such as billboards to social and earned media.
+The communications campaign also acts as a mass-marketing campaign, alerting thousands of individuals – who are either “untapped” or “unsure” – that there is a place they can go to to learn more about demographic change in their community and to become active in building bridges between immigrants and longer-term residents.

 Approaches in Action: “Building a Nation of Neighbors” Video Modules